 Your Postpartum Placenta Specialist will provide everything needed for encapsulation when coming to your home.
 You will be provided with a transport and spill kit ahead of time to transport your placenta in from the hospital or birth center to your home.
 All equipment and supplies are properly sanitized.
-All that we will need from you is access to your stove, sink and an outlet to plug the dehydrator in.
+We will need access to a stove, sink, and an outlet for the dehydrator.

 When is the process started?

 Ideally, the process can be started within 2 days of birth so that you can begin taking your capsules on day 3.
-If this does not work for you, freezing and then defrosting your placenta prior to encapsulation can be done.
+If the timing does not work for you freezing and then defrosting your placenta prior to encapsulation can be done.
 The placenta can be frozen for up to 3 months.

 Do we have to be home during the process?